itayse92/GooglePlay/README.md

     'Hotels': '/search?q=hotel%20booking&c=apps'
 }
  ```
-And paste them in "urls" dictionary.
+and paste them in "urls" dictionary.

 ## AFTER RUN
 Open "apps_output.csv" (in the same folder of the .py file) and remove black rows: